saturnflyer/surrounded/README.md

 ## Tying objects together

-Your environment will have methods of it's own that will trigger actions on the objects inside, but we need those trigger methods to set the accessible context for each instance.
+Your context will have methods of it's own which will trigger actions on the objects inside, but we need those trigger methods to set the accessible context for each of the contained objects.

 Here's an example of what we want: